meetvivek/Mask-Monitor/README.md

 - `excel_handler.py`: This module handles the recording of data to an Excel file.
 - `image_saver.py`: This module handles saving captured images along with their status (with or without mask).
 - `main.py`: This is the main script to run the Mask Monitor application.

-## Credits

-This project was developed by Vivek Kumar.

 ## Contributions